October 16 – November 14, 2023

 Credits: 1.5 CEUs

-At a time of political polarization, when digital environments lend themselves to the spread of misinformation, information silos, and echo chambers that can exacerbate social divisions, many educators are pointing to information literacy education as a way to foster more critical engagement with information and ultimately a more informed and civically engaged society.
+At a time of political polarization, when digital environments lend themselves to the spread of misinformation, information silos, and echo chambers that can exacerbate social divisions, many educators are pointing to information literacy education as a way to foster a more informed and civically engaged society.
+In this environment librarians and other teachers are facing both new and familiar pedagogical challenges and are often adapting their teaching approaches.
 While most agree on the importance of teaching information literacy, what that pedagogy looks like is a more difficult question.
 As Mike Caulfield wrote in “Yes, Digital Literacy, but Which One?,” while information literacy needs more attention, “we can’t do it the way we have done it up to now.”
-Similarly, dana boyd has asserted in “Did Media Literacy Backfire?” that quick fixes (for example, more fact-checking and identification of misleading sources) will not address the more systemic and underlying issues at hand.

-At the same time that Caulfield and boyd encourage new ways of thinking, we can also learn from the extensive and valuable work in fields like media literacy, information studies, education, cognitive psychology, and sociology.
-This course is one opening for librarians and fellow educators to reflect together on the role information literacy education in polarized moments, as we also explore research and teaching approaches from such disciplines.
-Participants will consider the strengths and limitations of our current pedagogical practices, will explore new possibilities for our instructional work, and will develop an instruction plan that they can apply to their teaching practice.
+At the same time that educators explore new ways of approaching information literacy education, we can also learn from the extensive and valuable work in fields like media literacy, information studies, education, cognitive psychology, and sociology.
+Participants in this course will reflect on and further develop their approaches to information literacy education in polarized moments, as they engage with research and teaching approaches from such disciplines.
+Participants will ultimately develop an instruction plan that they can apply to their teaching practice.